 🧴 Commonly found in hairspray and nail polish

 🌱 Vegan alternatives: Mica ( mica ) or vegetable waxes such as jojoba oil ( Simmondsia Chinensis Seed Oil )

 The silkworm spins the fine threads that also make skin and hair silky.
 In cosmetics, silk is found not only in threads but also in powdered form and as silk protein.

-🧴 Often in make-up, creams and hair care products
+🧴 Commonly found in makeup, creams and hair care products

-🌱 Vegan alternatives: Depending on the application, mica ( mica ), aloe vera (Aloe Barbadensis) and vegetable hyaluronic acid (see above)
+🌱 Vegan alternatives: Depending on the application, mica ( mica ), aloe vera ( aloe barbadensis ) and plant-based hyaluronic acid (see above)

 Stearic acid acts as an emulsifier and stabilizer in cosmetic products.
 Animal stearic acid is taken from pig stomachs.
-But there are also vegetable sources.
+But there are also plant sources.

 🌱 Vegan alternatives: Vegan stearic acid from vegetable oils

 Squalane smooths skin and hair.
 They were originally obtained from shark liver.
 However, plant sources are now more common.

 🧴 Commonly found in skin and hair care products